 Fine Art Nature Photographer Gregor Schöpf shoots Nature through the lens of Japanese aesthetic sensibility Wabi-Sabi (侘寂).

-The word Wabi (侘) translates as beauty in the subdued.
-It describes a quality that is imperfect ("less than"), restrained and simple.
+Beauty in the imperfect ("less than"), restrained and simple.

 Natural environments and seasons